AdamHolwerda/bloom-cli/README.md

 When you're exporting HTML from Ulysses, choose "Full Page" format.
 Save it somewhere you can navigate to in the terminal / command prompt.

 Navigate (via terminal / prompt) to the folder you saved your HTML file in and type `bloom index.html`.
-Answer the questions (like "What is the title of this thing", etc.) and an index page will pop up with your linked files.
+Answer the questions (like "What is the title of this thing", etc.) and an index page will pop up in a browser with your linked files all ready for you to click.

 ###Styles